Pathoschild/smapi-mod-dump/source/Pollen Sprites/readme.md

 EnableSlowDebuff | true or **false** | If true, Pollen Sprites will apply a slow effect when they touch you.
 In multiplayer, this option only affects you.
 EnableEnergyDrain | true or **false** | If true, Pollen Sprites will slowly drain your energy when they touch you (but never below 10 points).
 In multiplayer, this option only affects you.
 SeedDropChances | N/A | The settings below decide how often Pollen Sprites drop seeds when defeated.
 Use 0 for a 0% chance, 0.45 for 45%, 1 for 100%, etc. In multiplayer, only the host's settings are used.
-MixedSeeds | A number from 0.0 to 1.0 (default **0.45**) | The chance that Pollen Sprites will drop mixed seeds.
+MixedSeeds | A number from 0.0 to 1.0 (default **0.5**) | The chance that Pollen Sprites will drop mixed seeds.
-FlowerSeeds | A number from 0.0 to 1.0 (default **0.10**) | The chance that Pollen Sprites will drop random flower seeds.
+FlowerSeeds | A number from 0.0 to 1.0 (default **0.2**) | The chance that Pollen Sprites will drop mixed flower seeds.
 AllSeeds | A number from 0.0 to 1.0 (default **0**) | The chance that Pollen Sprites will drop ANY random seeds, including from modded crops.

 ## Customization

-The number of pollen sprites spawned, their locations, and other settings can be changed by editing the `Stardew Valley\Mods\[FTM] PollenSprites\content.json` file.
+The number of pollen sprites spawned, their locations, and similar settings can be changed by editing the `Stardew Valley\Mods\PollenSprites\[FTM] PollenSprites\content.json` file.

 Farm Type Manager also includes a visual editor for this file.
 To use it:

+1. Download Farm Type Manager's Config Editor from [GitHub](https://github.com/Esca-MMC/FarmTypeManager/blob/master/FarmTypeManager/ConfigEditor.html) or [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/3231?tab=files).
-1. Open the `Stardew Valley\Mods\FarmTypeManager\ConfigEditor.html` file with any web browser.
+2. Open it with any web browser.
-2. Click the "Load" button and select the `Stardew Valley\Mods\[FTM] PollenSprites\content.json` file.
+2. Click the "Load" button and select the `Stardew Valley\Mods\PollenSprites\[FTM] PollenSprites\content.json` file.
 3. Click the "Monsters" tab.
 4. Edit any of the available settings.
-5. Click the "Save" button and overwrite the `Stardew Valley\Mods\[FTM] PollenSprites\content.json` file.
+5. Click the "Save" button and overwrite the `Stardew Valley\Mods\PollenSprites\[FTM] PollenSprites\content.json` file.